yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 ## Step 2: Design a proof of concept solution

 **Outcome**

 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 Timeframe: 60 minutes

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart:
+Directions: With your team, answer the following questions and be prepared to present your solution to others:

-1. Who should you present this solution to?
+1. Who will you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

-2. What customer business concerns do you need to address with your solution?
+2. What customer business needs do you need to address with your solution?

 **Design**

-Directions: Design the solution architecture by drawing it on the board, and separately provide insight into how you will address the following requirements.
-Identify the steps needed to implement a proof of concept for the proposed solution(s) as well as what would need to be demonstrated to stakeholders.
+Directions: With your team, respond to the following questions:

 1. How will you provide an SLA in excess of 99.95% (per month) for the overall claims application?